ValentinViennot/misterw97.github.io/index.md

 Work in progress...
 Coming soon! -->

 ## Books
-Some books I've read, liked and would recommend.
+Some books I've read liked and would recommend.

 {% for book in site.data.books %}
 #### {{ book.title }} <span class="author">By {{ book.author }}</span>  {% for tag in book.tags %}<span class="tag {{ tag.class }}">{{ tag.text }}</span>{% endfor %}